Libra-Agario/Libragar/README.md

 `YourContainerName -> Libragar -> cli -> double click (open folder)`

-`autostart.sh double click (open file)`  <-- double click, then delete the line indicated in it.
-SAVE and then EXIT.
+`autostart.sh double click (open file)  <-- , then delete the entire line(only 8. line) indicated in it.
+SAVE and then EXIT.`

 ### 3.1  ~/workspace/Libragar/cli ->